 Since nanoneedling devices emerged on the market, most beauty techs switched from microneedling pens to the thinner version.

-The tips of the tiny needles on a nanoneedling pen are thinner than the human hair, and as such, the cuts made are so tiny they don’t hurt.
+The tips of the tiny needles on a nanoneedling pen are extremely thin, and as such, the cuts made are so tiny they don’t hurt.
 On top of their microscopic diameter, they penetrate the skin very shallowly.

 The penetration of the nanoneedles does not hurt.
 It feels like tingling, or very slight stinging at most.